whipowill/quake-dir/README.md

 ## Install

 - Download this [zipfile](https://github.com/whipowill/quake-dir/archive/master.zip)
-- Extract to ``C:/path/to/quake/``
+- Extract to ``/path/to/quake/``
 - Download the game engine [QSS-M](https://qssm.quakeone.com/) and put it in that directory
 - Find a copy of the game files from the original game (I use the 2021 remaster)
-- Put the pak files into the ``C:/path/to/quake/id1/`` directory
+- Put the pak files into the ``/path/to/quake/id1/`` directory
-- Put the music files into the ``C:/path/to/quake/id1/music/`` directory
+- Put the music files into the ``/path/to/quake/id1/music/`` directory
 - Setup your game shortcut to include ``-game scarlet -particles 99999 -listen 16``
-- Consult ``C:/path/to/quake/scarlet/autoexec.cfg`` to customize your keybinds
+- Consult ``/path/to/quake/scarlet/autoexec.cfg`` to customize your keybinds

-If you use terminal you can GIT clone to make future updates super easy:
+If you use terminal you can use GIT clone to make future updates super easy:

 ```
 $ cd /your/path/to/games/